dogweather/forkful/content/en/powershell/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Organizing code into functions is about wrapping up chunks of code that perform specific tasks and giving them a name.
-It's done to make code reusable, readable, and maintainable.
-Instead of rewriting the same code, call a function.
-Want to troubleshoot or upgrade?
-Tweak the function without sifting through piles of script.

 ## How to:
 Let's write a function to calculate the sum of two numbers.
 Simple, but it illustrates the point.